Split Rail Fence with Wire Mesh- Simply Effective

 Woven Wire Mesh Attached to Split Rail Fence

-Woven wire is a heavier version of welded wire, also having horizontal and vertical strands.
-However, the gauge of the wire strands is heavier.
-Also, a special knot ties the strands together where they intersect.
+Woven wire mesh is a heavier version of welded wire mesh, also having horizontal and vertical strands.
+However, the gauge of the wire strands is thicker.
+Also, a special knot ties the strands together where they intersect instead of them being welded together.

-As a result, making woven wire much stronger than welded wire.
-The knot also allows woven wire to flow over uneven terrain better.
-Woven wire falls in the middle in regards to price.
+As a result, woven wire mesh is much stronger than welded wire mesh.
+The knot also allows woven wire mesh to flow over uneven terrain better.
+Woven wire mesh falls in the middle in regards to price when compared to welded wire mesh and chain link mesh.

-The mesh of woven wire fence comes in a variety of sizes.
+The holes in the mesh of woven wire fence comes in a variety of sizes.
 No Climb Fence is the smallest.
-It is 2″ x 4″ which is good for containing small dogs.
-A 4″ x 4″ mesh pattern is popular for large dog owners.
+It has 2″ x 4″ openings which is good for containing small dogs.
+A 4″ x 4″ mesh pattern will cost a little less and is more popular for large dog owners.

-Even larger sizes are available when your split rail fence with wire is containing farm animals.
+Even larger sizes are available when your split rail fence will be used for containing farm animals.

 Galvanized woven wire fence is silver in color.
-However, there are manufactures that offer a black color.
+However, some manufactures offer a black color cover wire mesh.

 chain link fabric attached to split rail fence